Updated May 2026 with current Indian retail prices.

 Mistake 1: Accepting 8GB RAM

-Some variants of the Nitro V, HP Victus, and older Lenovo LOQ listings still show up with 8GB RAM.
+Some budget MSI and HP variants still show up with 8GB RAM.
 In 2026 that is not acceptable for gaming.
-Warzone, Cyberpunk, Hogwarts Legacy, and even BGMI in high settings push past 8GB RAM usage.
+Warzone, Cyberpunk, Hogwarts Legacy, and even BGMI on high settings push past 8GB RAM usage.
 Always confirm 16GB before buying.
 If a deal looks suspiciously cheap, check the RAM specification first.

 Mistake 2: Buying a 60Hz Display in 2026

-A 60Hz gaming laptop at this price point is a scam.
-The RTX 4050 and RTX 4060 are capable of pushing 100-200+ FPS in many titles.
-A 60Hz panel caps your experience at 60 FPS regardless of how powerful the GPU is.
-Every laptop on this list has 144Hz or higher.
+A 60Hz gaming laptop at this price point is a bad deal.
+The RTX 3050 can push 100 to 250 plus FPS in many titles.
+A 60Hz panel caps your experience at 60 FPS no matter how good the GPU is.
+Every laptop on this list has 144Hz.
 If a seller is pushing a 60Hz variant at a discount, walk away.

 Mistake 3: Ignoring Thermal Mode Settings

-Factory default thermal profiles on most gaming laptops are set to Balanced or Eco to extend battery and reduce noise in normal use.
-When you start gaming without switching to Performance or Turbo mode, the laptop throttles the CPU and GPU to stay within power limits.
-Your game will feel sluggish and you will wrongly conclude the laptop is slow.
-Always switch to Performance mode in the manufacturer software before launching games.
+Factory default thermal profiles on most gaming laptops are set to Balanced or Eco to save battery and reduce noise in normal use.
+When you start gaming without switching to Performance or Turbo mode, the laptop limits the CPU and GPU to stay within power caps.
+The game feels sluggish and you wrongly conclude the laptop is slow.
+Always switch to Performance mode in the maker’s software before launching games.

 Mistake 4: Buying From Unauthorized Sellers

 This one hurts people badly.
-Unauthorized third-party sellers on Amazon sometimes list gaming laptops Rs 5,000-8,000 cheaper than official brand stores.
+Unknown third-party sellers on Amazon sometimes list gaming laptops Rs 5,000 to 8,000 cheaper than official brand stores.
 The catch is that the warranty is not registered with the brand in India.
-When your laptop needs service, the brand service center refuses to honor the warranty.
-Only buy from the brand official Amazon store or from sellers explicitly authorized by the brand (listed on the brand website).
-Do not let a cheaper price trap you into a no-warranty situation on an Rs 80,000 purchase.
+When the laptop needs service, the brand service center refuses to honour the warranty.
+Only buy from the brand official Amazon store or from sellers clearly authorised by the brand.
+Do not let a cheaper price trap you into a no-warranty situation on a purchase this size.

 Mistake 6: Overlooking Display Panel Type

 At Rs 80,000, most displays are IPS, which is correct.
-But some budget variants still use TN panels with poor viewing angles and washed-out colors.
-Always confirm IPS panel before buying.
-The spec sheet should explicitly say IPS or you can check the model number on ASUS, Lenovo, or HP product pages.
+But a few budget variants still use weaker panels with poor viewing angles and washed-out colours.
+Always confirm an IPS panel before buying.
+The spec sheet should explicitly say IPS, or you can check the model number on the ASUS, HP, MSI, or Acer product page.

 Mistake 7: Not Comparing TGP (Total Graphics Power)